Osprey Stratos 24

 In the past, the Stratos was available in multiple sizes, but Osprey made the surprising decision to only offer a single size with the latest model (there are men’s and women’s-specific designs, however).
 The good news is that the shoulder straps can be easily adjusted up and down with a Velcro attachment for various torso lengths, and we’ve had no problems sharing the pack with people ranging from 5’4” to over 6 feet.
 It’s also simple to dial in the fit with the large hipbelt adjusters and easy-to-access load-lifter straps.
 Given the high level of adjustability, the lack of size options isn’t optimal but seems reasonable.

-We tested the 24-liter version of the men’s Stratos, which is the smallest capacity version.
-Osprey also makes it in a women’s model, the Sirrus 24, which shares the same design but with a women’s-specific fit.
-And both the Sirrus and Stratos lines include higher capacity versions.
-The 26, 36, and 50-liter models share a lot in common with the Stratos and Sirrus 24, but they add a top lid as well as a zippered access to the bottom of the bag (only on the 36 and 50).
-Of course, weight also goes up: the 26-liter version is 2 pounds 12.6 ounces, the 36-liter version is 3 pounds 4.8 ounces, and the large 50-liter packs weighs 3 pounds 11 ounces.
-All in all, we think the 24 and 26 are the best choice for most done-in-a-day activities.
-The 36 is a good option for those that need to carry a little extra or want to use it for minimalist overnights, and the 50 is a solid backpacking bag (or a daypack for carrying an entire family’s worth of food and gear).
+We tested the 24-liter version of the men’s Stratos, which is the smallest-capacity version.
+Within the larger Stratos collection, Osprey also offers larger 26, 34, 36, and 50-liter models.
+The 26-liter model is most similar to the version tested here (it even costs the same), with the only major difference being the slight boost in capacity.
+Stepping up to the Stratos 34 gets you more storage options, including a zippered sleeping bag compartment.
+The 36- and 50-liter models also share a lot in common with the 24, but they add a top lid as well as zippered access to the bottom of the bag (of course, weight also goes up).
+All in all, we think the 24 is the best choice for most done-in-a-day activities.
+Alternatively, the 36 is a good option for those who need to carry a little extra or want to use it for minimalist overnight trips, and the 50 is a solid backpacking bag (or a large daypack for carrying an entire family’s worth of food and gear).

 What We Like

 - Very comfortable for hauling a full day’s worth of gear and food.